Kull-AG/kull-generic-backend/README.md

 - Write a IParameterInterceptor, as an example see [SystemParameters.cs](Kull.GenericBackend/Filter/SystemParameters.cs).
 This allows you to add or remove parameters
 - Write a IGenericSPSerializer, as an example see [GenericSPFileSerializer.cs](Kull.GenericBackend/GenericSP/GenericSPFileSerializer.cs).
 This allows you to make a different result.
+- Write a IRequestInterceptor, as an example see [IRequestInterceptor.cs](Kull.GenericBackend.IntegrationTest/TestRequestInterceptor.cs).
+This allows you to stop making a db call and return something else in special cases (eg for a permission check).

+If you write an extension, it's best to do so using an Extension Method to [GenericBackendBuilder](Kull.GenericBackend/Builder/GenericBackendBuilder.cs)

 # Possible futher development